Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/projects.md

   [Mediasoup-horizontal](/Mediasoup-horizontal) to control multiple Remote Mediasoup servers from a single endpoint.

-- *Mafalda-swarm*: Decentralized horizontal scaling for Mafalda, allow to access streams from multiple entry points without a central management, based on P2P technologies and architecture. *Estimated August 2023*
+- *Mafalda-swarm*: Decentralized horizontal scaling for Mafalda SFU, allow to access streams from multiple entry points without a central management, based on P2P technologies and architecture. *Estimated August 2023*

 ## Auxiliary packages